agileware/civicrm-sysadm-guide/docs/setup/oauth.md

 * Click "Add (Auth Code)".
 This will initiate an [OAuth2 Authorization Code Grant](https://tools.ietf.org/html/rfc6749#section-4.1).
   <!-- TODO: Add buttons for userPassword and clientCredential grants. -->
 * The browser will redirect to the provider's site.
-Choose the desired account and approve access.
+The site may prompt for your approval.
 * The browser will redirect back to CiviCRM.
 You will see an *access token* was created:

     ![](../img/OAuthDemo-2.png)